[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 In the vast majority of circumstances, your metamour probably isn’t actually a bad person.
 They might be perfectly lovely but simply not one of your people.
 They might have their heart in the right place but still exhibit some behaviours that rub you the wrong way.
 In these situations, mutual respect, a little courtesy and goodwill, good communication from your mutual partner, and minimising unnecessary interactions will probably be all you need to keep things harmonious within your polycule.

 I’m not going to sugarcoat it: this situation fucking sucks.
 It’s also probably largely out of your control.
 You cannot force your partner to leave someone, even for their own good.
 There are times when going parallel will sufficiently mitigate the issue.
 There are also times when it won’t.
-Firm boundaries, strengthening your relationship with your mutual partner, and calling on the rest of your support network can all help, too.
+Firm boundaries, strengthening your relationship with your mutual partner, and calling on the rest of your support network can help.
 Sometimes, though, even all of this won’t be enough.

 Sadly, problematic metamours can sometimes lead to the end of a relationship.
-I once ended a relationship because my metamour was so controlling – and my partner was so willing to capitulate to all their demands – that we couldn’t actually have a relationship.
+I once ended a relationship because my metamour was so controlling—and my partner was so willing to capitulate to all their demands—that we couldn’t actually have a relationship.
 Leaving devastated me, but ultimately staying would have been worse.

 What About Abuse?